praveens-git-bit/Build2024-FabricDocument/exercise3.md

 ![Simulator.](mediaNew/close-copilot.png)

 The summary could also be generated in another language if specified.
 Additionally, the summary updates if you filter the report on any visual.
-How cool is that!
+How cool is that?

 ---